HannesGitH/reonic_charging_infra_exmpl/README.md

 ## task 1

-as the script is embedded into the second task which uses sveltekit and imports the data via its loaders its best to start the server and directly access the endpoint.
+as the script (located at `src/routes/api/simulation`) is embedded into the second task which uses sveltekit and imports the data via its loaders its best to start the server and directly access the endpoint.

 This can be done by running the following commands: